endojs/endo/packages/compartment-mapper/README.md

 > TODO
 >
-> A future version will allow application authors to distribute
+> A future version will allow application authors to distribute their choices
-> their global endowments and granted built-in modules to third-party
+> of global endowments and granted built-in modules to third-party packages
-> packages within the application, as with [LavaMoat].
+> within the application, as with [LavaMoat].

 The `importLocation` function uses `loadLocation`.
-Using `loadLocation` directly allows for deferred execution or multiple runs with different endowments or modules.
+Using `loadLocation` directly allows for deferred execution or multiple runs with different endowments or modules in the same process.
 Calling `loadLocation` returns an `Application` object with an `execute(endowments?, modules?)` method.